 As a court reporter, depositions are part of the job.
 But what is a deposition– and why should you care?

 A deposition is something that every person ideally has a good working basic understanding of.
-Knowing what you’re contending with if you yourself depostion_Renzi_associates_court_NJhave to deal with a deposition is key to being successful in the end because a good one helps lawyers come out on top and win cases.
+Knowing what you’re contending with if you yourself have to deal with a deposition is key to being successful in the end because a good one helps lawyers come out on top and win cases.

 A good deposition can definitely go a long way when it comes to helping to win a case.
 Victory is key and losing often can come with not-so-great case results.
 So it makes sense to do your research, because whether you’re in the legal field or simply temporarily involved in it, you definitely want to know what you are dealing with.
 When you know more about a topic, you are able to make choices that are better informed and may benefit you in the end.